christian-taillon/MCP-to-OpenAPI-Proxy/README.md

-# MCP to OpenAPI Proxy
+# MCP-to-OpenAPI Proxy

-This project provides a Docker-based proxy that exposes any MCP (Master Control Program) server as a standard OpenAPI interface.
-It is powered by [mcpo](https://github.com/open-webui/mcpo) and secured with Bearer token authentication.
+A Dockerized proxy to expose any MCP (Master Control Program) server as a standard OpenAPI interface, enabling integration with LLMs and other developer tools.

+This project is powered by [mcpo](https://github.com/open-webui/mcpo) and secured with Bearer token authentication.

 This proxy allows Large Language Models (LLMs) and other developer tools to interact with OpenAPI-compliant endpoints, enabling a wide range of automation and integration possibilities.